kumar111222rohit/News-App/README.md

 1. open client folder in another window of your IDE.
 2. run npm install
 3. hit npm start.
-4. enter http://localhost:3000 in your browser
+4. enter http://localhost:3000 in your browser.
  Client should be up and running